Oliver-Shariff/compilpaca/readMe.md

 ## Compilpaca

-#### Welcome to Compilpaca- a compiler for Alan++ written by Oliver Shariff
+### Welcome to Compilpaca- a compiler for Alan++ written by Oliver Shariff

 # HEY ALAN - PLEASE GRADE THE MAIN BRANCH

 In its current state this program performs lexical analysis on input code.
 Per professor's request node is not comitted.
 However a CORS issue may occur if opening index.html in the browser.
 I use the live server feature in VSCode to avoid this.

-To see my thoughts and notes throughout this project you can read my commits, comments, and devNotes.txt.
+To see my thoughts and notes throughout this project you can read my commits, comments, and **devNotes.txt**.

-Here are some test cases:
+## Here are some test cases:

 ### lex without spaces: